vivekbigelow/SOS-CBN-Team8/README.md

 # SOS-CBN-Team8
 This is the git repo for S.O.S Challenge CBN Team 8 Submission.
-To run our website follow these steps:
+To run our website from the command line follow these steps:

 1. Clone the project
 `$ git clone git@github.com:tblago18/SOS-CBN-Team8`